DataBiosphere/terra-cli/ADMIN.md

 setup different profiles that map to different billing accounts, and to grant access to users.

-Until that new service is build, Workspace Manager must hardcode spend profiles in its deployment.
-Each spend profile corresponds to a SAM resource, where the name of the resource is specified in the Workspace Manager deployment configuration (e.g. Helm charts) but needs to be setup and managed manually in SAM (i.e. there are no WSM endpoints for managing spend profiles, you have to talk to SAM directly).
-The CLI provides convenience commands for this setup and management.
+Until that new service is built, setting up a new spend profile entails:

+* Adding WSM configuration (helm charts) which associates spend profile name with a billing account ID
+* Creating the SAM spend profile resource with `terra spend create-profile`

 Note that these commands are intended for admin users.
 In the context of spend, admin means a user who is an owner of the target spend profile resource.